Coolboyrajat/My-Telegram-Bot/README.md

 - Search on torrents with Torrent Search API
 - Search on torrents with variable plugins using qBittorrent search engine
 ### Archives
-- Zip instead of tar
+- .zip instead of .tar
 - Zip file/folder with or without password
 - Extract rar, zip and 7z within folder or splits with or without password
 - Extract password protected files Using 7-zip tool to extract all supported types